K.H. KJELDSEN / SCIENCE PHOTO LIBRARY K.H. KJELDSEN / SCIENCE PHOTO LIBRARY

 Fertilisation.
-Scanning Electron Micrograph (SEM) of sperm clustered on the surface of a human egg (ovum) during fertilisation.
-The round egg (blue) has a furry surface.
-Sperm attached to it are hair-like structures (yellow); each sperm has a head and a long tail.
-Here, they are penetrating the thick surface of the egg that attracts sperm and enables them to attach.
-The human female usually produces a single large egg, and only one of the millions of male sperm released may penetrate the egg to fuse with the egg nucleus.
-Once fertilised, the egg begins its process of growth into a human embryo.
-Magnification: x1,000 at 6x7cm size.
+Coloured Scanning Electron Micrograph (SEM) of sperm clustered around a human egg (ovum) during fertilisation.
+The rounded egg (at centre) is seen on human tissue.
+Sperm attached to its surface appear as fine hair-like structures; each sperm has a rounded head and a long tail.
+They are penetrating the thick spongy surface of the zona pellucida of the egg, a surface layer that attracts sperm to the egg and enables the sperm to attach.
+The human female usually produces a single large egg, and only one of the millions of male sperm may penetrate the egg's wall to fuse with the egg nucleus.
+Once fertilised, the egg begins its process of growth by cell division.

 Model release not required.
 Property release not required.